Perturbative Cauchy theory for a flux-incompressible Maxwell-Stefan system: Abstract

 \section{Abstract}

-We establish a quantitative Cauchy theory in Sobolev spaces for the Maxwell-Stefan system with an incompressibility-like condition on the total flux.
-More precisely, by reducing the analysis of the Maxwell-Stefan system to the study of a quasilinear parabolic equation on the sole concentrations and with the use of a suitable anisotropic norm, we prove global existence and uniqueness of strong solutions, and their exponential trend to equilibrium in a perturbative regime around any macroscopic equilibrium state of the mixture, not necessarily constant.
-In particular, an orthogonal viewpoint that we found specific to this type of incompressible setting allows us to recover the equimolar diffusion condition as an intrinsic feature of the model.
+Recently, the authors proved \cite{BonBri} that the Maxwell-Stefan system with an incompressibility-like condition on the total flux can be rigorously derived from the multi-species Boltzmann equation.
+Similar cross-diffusion models have been widely investigated, but the particular case of a perturbative incompressible setting around a non constant equilibrium state of the mixture (needed in \cite{BonBri}) seems absent of the literature.
+We thus establish a quantitative perturbative Cauchy theory in Sobolev spaces for it.
+More precisely, by reducing the analysis of the Maxwell-Stefan system to the study of a quasilinear parabolic equation on the sole concentrations and with the use of a suitable anisotropic norm, we prove global existence and uniqueness of strong solutions and their exponential trend to equilibrium in a perturbative regime around any macroscopic equilibrium state of the mixture.
+As a by-product, we show that the equimolar diffusion condition naturally appears from this perturbative incompressible setting.

-\textbf{Keywords:} Fluid mixtures, incompressible Maxwell-Stefan, perturbative Cauchy theory.
+\textbf{Keywords:} Fluid mixtures, Incompressible Maxwell-Stefan, Perturbative Cauchy theory.